← All guides

 • “Exit code 1”

-This is intentional — the CLI exits 1 when it finds any issues so CI pipelines can detect them.
+This is intentional — the CLI exits 1 when it finds critical or high-severity issues so CI pipelines can gate on them.
 It is not an error.
+Medium and below never change the exit code.

 • “Scan returns 0 findings” on a project you know has issues